 My Counselling Practice:

-In my counselling practice I use a holistic, client-centred, strength-based and psycho-educational approach influenced by the theory and practice of somatic, cognitive/behavioral, narrative, transpersonal, and mindfulness counselling.
+In my counselling practice I use a holistic, client-centred, psycho-educational and somatic approach informed by attachment theory and research pertaining to trauma, and also influenced by the practices of cognitive/behavioral, narrative, transpersonal, and mindfulness-based counselling.

-You may be wondering what that means in layperson’s terms...the next paragraph may help!
+You may be wondering what that means in layperson’s terms...the next paragraphs may help!

 The heart of my training and the essence of what I use in my practice has been developed over time, mostly through my own explorations in personal and spiritual growth such as the healing ceremonies I have participated in with local First Nations healers, my time spent doing meditation retreats, my learning with Michele Ley, a very gifted energy healer and non-dual spiritual teacher, my hours and days of dancing the 5 Rhythms (a form of movement meditation), my yin yoga practice, and my ongoing experience with Byron Katie’s The Work (a form of inquiry.)